PHPBoost/Themes/kaena/readme.txt

 # Best layout for modules in header
 top-header :   connect - search
-inner-header : main menu with pushmenu param
+inner-header : main menu with pushmenu param and fa icon